serverless/serverless/docs/providers/openwhisk/examples/hello-world/swift/README.md

 `serverless create --template openwhisk-swift --path myService` or `sls create --template openwhisk-swift --path myService`, where 'myService' is a new folder to be created with template service files.
 Change directories into this new folder.

 ## 2. Install Provider Plugin
-`npm install -g serverless-openwhisk` followed by `npm install` in the service directory.
+`npm install` in the service directory.

 ## 3. Deploy
 `serverless deploy` or `sls deploy`. `sls` is shorthand for the Serverless CLI command